Rybrevant

 Rybrevant contains the active substance amivantamab.

-Patients should be given antihistamines (allergy medicines), antipyretics (fever-reducing medicines), and corticosteroids before the first treatment to reduce infusion-related reactions.
+Patients should be given antihistamines (allergy medicines), antipyretics (fever-reducing medicines) and corticosteroids before the first two treatment sessions with Rybrevant, to reduce infusion-related reactions.
 In the following treatment sessions, patients should be given antihistamines and antipyretics.

 For more information about using Rybrevant, see the package leaflet or contact your doctor or pharmacist.

-In NSCLC cells, EGFR is often overactive, causing uncontrolled growth of cancer cells.
+In NSCLC cells with activating EGFR exon 20 insertion mutations, exon 21 L858R substitution mutations or exon 19 deletions, the EGFR protein is overactive, causing uncontrolled growth of cancer cells.

-Amivantamab is a monoclonal antibody (a type of protein) designed to recognise and attach to two receptors (targets) on the surface of the NSCLC cells simultaneously.
-One part of the antibody attaches to EGFR with activating EGFR Exon 20 insertion mutations.
-The other part attaches to MET, a receptor important for cancer growth and metastasis (cancer that spreads to another part of the body).
-By attaching to the two proteins, amivantamab blocks them from receiving the messages the cancer cells need for growing and spreading.
+The active substance in Rybrevant, amivantamab, is a monoclonal antibody (a type of protein) designed to recognise and attach to two receptors (targets) on the surface of the NSCLC cells at the same time.
+One part of the antibody attaches to EGFR.
+The other part attaches to MET, a receptor important for cancer growth and metastasis (cancer that has spread from another part of the body).
+By attaching to the two receptors, amivantamab blocks them from receiving the messages the cancer cells need for growing and spreading.
 The attached antibody also attracts and activates immune cells to kill the targeted cancer cells.

-For the full list of side effects and restrictions of Rybrevant, see the package leaflet.
+For the full list of side effects and restrictions with Rybrevant, see the package leaflet.

 Recommendations and precautions to be followed by healthcare professionals and patients for the safe and effective use of Rybrevant have been included in the summary of product characteristics and the package leaflet.